Google Maps Business Listing: 7 Steps to Claim & Optimize Your Profile

 • Reduce engagement with your listing

 The businesses that get the most from their Google Maps listings treat them as active marketing channels rather than one-time setup tasks.
-I’ve seen key steps run successful directory website business parallel the steps for maintaining an effective Google listing – consistent updates and attention to detail are critical in both contexts.
+Understanding key steps run successful directory website business operations parallels the steps for maintaining an effective Google listing – consistent updates and attention to detail are critical in both contexts.

 How do I claim my business on Google Maps?